Rayo Vallecano: 2011–: La Liga and Segunda División yo-yo

 In August 2020, the club appointed Andoni Iraola as head coach.
-They finished sixth and won promotion in the playoffs against Girona FC; despite losing the first leg at home 1–2, the team came back to win the second leg 2-0 away to claim a place in La Liga for 2021–22.
+They finished sixth and won promotion in the playoffs against Girona FC; despite losing the first leg at home 1–2, the team came back to win the second leg 2–0 away to claim a place in La Liga for 2021–22.
 In February 2022, Iraola's side defeated RCD Mallorca to make the semi-finals of the Copa del Rey; it was the second time in club history and first since 1982.
 The club finished 12th in La Liga.
-This was a big achievement as they were by far the leagues smallest team, and most had predicted that they would be relegated.
+This was a big achievement as they were by far the league's smallest team, and most had predicted that they would be relegated.

+They once again qualified for European football after 24 years, entering into the UEFA Conference League play-offs by finishing 8th in 2024-25 season.
+They went on to make their debut appearances in a major UEFA competition group or league phase by reaching the 2025–26 UEFA Conference League league phase.